 Engravings usually show individual buildings such as churches and country houses.
-Images can be seen online at Picture the Past (opens in a new window).
+Images can be seen at Picture the Past.

 Taxation and rating records

-Hearth tax returns for Derbyshire 1662-1670 have been printed, and show the names of residents in a particular parish.
-Land tax assessments for the period 1780-1832 are at Derbyshire Record Office.
+Hearth tax returns for Derbyshire 1662 to 1670 have been printed, and show the names of residents in a particular parish.
+Land tax assessments for the period 1780 to 1832 are at Derbyshire Record Office.

 Rating books, compiled for poor relief or for local authorities in the 19th century, give details of ownership and the rateable value of the property.
 Unfortunately, many rate records have been lost, and only a few have been passed on to Derbyshire Record Office.

 Catalogues and indexes

 A search of catalogues and indexes in the library may lead you to other, less obvious, useful items.
 Older properties may, for example, feature in village or town histories.
 It is also advisable to contact the Derbyshire Record Office at Matlock, who hold estate papers, manorial records, and court rolls, which may take your search a step further.